Visiting Scholar in Irish Studies

 The Burns Library Visiting Scholar in Irish Studies Chair was established in 1989 by a generous gift of the Burns Foundation of San Francisco, California.
 The Foundation was set up by the family of the Honorable John J. Burns, for whom the library is named.
 A distinguished scholar, writer or artist who has made significant contributions to Irish cultural or intellectual life is brought to Boston College for either a semester or full academic year.
 The Burns Scholar uses the library's renowned Irish Book and Manuscript Collection for his or her research.

-CURRENT BURNS LIBRARY VISITING SCHOLAR IN IRISH STUDIES (FALL 2013)
+CURRENT BURNS LIBRARY VISITING SCHOLAR IN IRISH STUDIES (SPRING 2014)

 Peter Fallon (2012 - 2013)